christoff-buerger/racr/examples/examples-overview.md

   * The importance and benefits of dynamic dependencies for _incremental attribute evaluation_
   * How reference attribute grammar based analyses can be used to ease the development of _rewrite-based transformations_

-Objectives:
-  * Self-contained, easy and fast to understand introduction to RAG-controlled rewriting
-  * Overview of essential _RACR_ features
+**Objective:** Self-contained, easy and fast to understand introduction to RAG-controlled rewriting; overview of essential _RACR_ features.
  * Specification, query and rewrite functions
  * Abstract syntax graph memoization
  * Application of attribute-based analyses for transformations
  * Incremental evaluation

 ## Atomic Petri Nets